 Repairing Your Damaged or Broken Hearing Aid

-- Take the battery from your other (working) hearing aid and put in the non-functioning hearing aid.
-That way you’ll know if it is a problem with the battery
+- Take the battery from your other (working) hearing aid and put it in the non-functioning hearing aid.
+That way you’ll know if it is a problem with the battery.
+If it was, replace the battery.

 - Remove and replace the dome and wax filter.